bitnami/readme-generator-for-helm/README.md

 # Readme Generator For Helm

-Autogenerate Helm Charts READMEs' tables based on values YAML file metadata.
+- Autogenerate Helm Charts READMEs' tables based on values YAML file metadata.
-Autogenerate an OpenAPI compliant JSON schema defining the `values.yaml` structure of the Helm Chart.
+- Autogenerate an OpenAPI compliant JSON schema defining the `values.yaml` structure of the Helm Chart.
+The file generated will be a JSON file formatted according to the [OpenAPIv3 SchemaObject](https://spec.openapis.org/oas/v3.1.0#schema-object) definition.

 ## How it works